GoddessNgozi/Portfolio/README.md

 # My Portfolio Mobile Setup Project

-Mobile setup of portfolio website showcasing the Homepage section that includes a brief introduction of the software developer, the Works section showing the projects worked on, and the About section.
+Mobile setup of portfolio website showcasing the Homepage section that includes a brief introduction of the software developer, the Works section showing the projects worked on, the About section and Contact form to input details and submit form.

 ## Built With